ddeutils/ddedocs/docs/daily-work.md

 ### Data Issue Resolution Blocks

-Data issues, encompassing discrepancies, inconsistencies, or integrity concerns, demand meticulous attention to detail and a thorough investigative process.
+:material-page-last: Data issues, encompassing discrepancies, inconsistencies, or integrity concerns, demand meticulous attention to detail and a thorough investigative process.
 Given their potential to impact the reliability of data insights and the overall efficiency of data operations, data engineers allocate significant, focused periods to dive deep into these problems.
 This dedicated time allows for a comprehensive